jgawor/kabanero-pipelines/ci/tekton/README.md

-Use these steps to trigger a Tekton pipeline build of your collections repository.
-The pipeline will build the collections and deploy a `pipelines-index` container into your cluster.
-The `pipelines-index` container hosts the Kabanero collections index file and related assets.
+Use these steps to trigger a Tekton pipeline build of your pipelines repository.
+The pipeline will build the pipelines and deploy a `pipelines-index` container into your cluster.
+The `pipelines-index` container hosts the Kabanero pipeline artifacts.

 1. Deploy pipeline
     ```